The eternal question:

 As a photographer, you will use, in order to create this interaction, your camera and the editing software as physical tools, but you will mainly use the vision and intention that start from your mind and soul, which is what triggers the need to create the photograph in the first place.

-This means in essence to show yourself in the art you make and this takes courage as you may feel vulnerable when doing this, but in my opinion, without honesty there can be no art and in this respect it is worth to leave yourself be vulnerable in order to create meaningful art, as i argue in this article about being vulnerable in art.
+This means, in essence, to show yourself in the art you make and this takes courage as you may feel vulnerable when doing this, but in my opinion, without honesty there can be no art and in this respect it is worth to leave yourself be vulnerable in order to create meaningful art, as i argue in this article about being vulnerable in art.

 TIP 2: Live your photography like a performance artist lives his act on stage

 When I think about the interaction between the subject and the artist, and by extension the interaction of both subject and artist with the viewer, my mind goes almost in an automatic way to the performance artists who not only interpret a role in their performance act, but they actually live them.
-Everything happening in an performance act is real and even if the artist uses a initial idea to create a plot through which he or she will interact with the viewer, the show takes off in its own way and acquires its own life while happening, with both the artist and the viewer participating in a direct way to it and interacting with each other, while experimenting the energy and emotion it releases.
+Everything happening in a performance act is real and even if the artist uses an initial idea to create a plot through which he or she will interact with the viewer, the show takes off in its own way and acquires its own life while happening, with both the artist and the viewer participating in a direct way to it and interacting with each other, while experimenting the energy and emotion it releases.

 I cannot help not associating the work a fine photographer does with the work a performing artist does, in the sense that the artist photographer is living inside his images just like a performing artist is living inside his performances.
 It all needs to be true and real, it all needs to be personal, for the emotion to be authentic and create a strong impression on the viewer.